When buying clothes, or searching for fabric, your first thought might not necessarily be; “where did this fabric come from?” but maybe it should.

 What are natural fabrics?

-Natural fabrics are textiles made from natural fibres.
+Textiles made from natural fibres are known as natural fabrics.
 Used for hundreds and even thousands of years, some natural textiles include:

 - Linen – the oldest fabric known.
 Derived from the flax plant.
 Resists sunlight, washable, taut and non-allergenic

 - Cotton – the most versatile fabric.
 Breathable, durable and easy to care for.
 Also soft and hypoallergenic

 - Hemp – derives from the cannabis plant.
 Very strong and durable, holds its shape well, naturally resistant to mould

 - Silk – a protein-based fibre spun by the silkworm.
 It is strong, drapes well, breathable, hypoallergenic and has a beautiful natural lustre

 - Cashmere – a fibre obtained from cashmere goats and other types of goats.
 Luxurious, soft, silky, smooth and very warm